Do you ever wonder what happens behind the scenes here at Cat Therapy? Do you have questions? Here's some fun info about how our Cat Cafe works!

 How does Cat Therapy help at-risk cats?

 It is estimated that approximately 860,000 cats that enter shelters are euthanized every year.
 Here at Cat Therapy, all of our cats are rescues who were at risk of euthanasia in high kill shelters and facing homelessness on the streets.
 By fostering these cats in our space, we are able to make more room in their facilities to use for cats that need immediate rescue, therefore saving more lives.
 By housing these cats in a comfortable, safe and nourishing environment, we drastically improve their quality of life and give them a temporary home while they wait to find their forever family.
 Without the stress of living in a cage like most shelter cats, the kitties are able to show their true personalities to potential adopters!
 Because our kitties live in a space where they are comfortable and socialized, adopters are able to connect with kitties in the same way that they would at home!
-To learn more about how Cat Therapy saves lives and increased adoptions, click here to read more about our mission!

 How do you decide who comes to Cat Therapy?